 Update: Princess was recently taken to a volunteer's school to visit a kindergarten class.
 Princess did very well with them.
 So this doggy is definitely good for kids!!!

-Since Princess’s estimated birthdate is 12/2/2008, her adoption fee is reduced to $75.
+Since Princess’s estimated birthdate is 12/2/2008.
 If you want to know more about Princess and to speak to an Adoption Counselor, please complete an application at https://furkids.org/dog-adoptions/application.
 Must be at least 21 years of age to apply.

 Follow us on Facebook at www.facebook.com/furkidsinc.

 Your message has been sent to Furkids Animal Rescue and Shelters.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.